- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

-This section bestows the right to senior citizens to claim a larger deduction of Rs 50,000 on the interest income earned on deposits.
-It is designed to help the senior citizens to maintain a decent lifestyle after the retirement phase, many of whom depend on their interest income money for these expenses.
+This section bestows the right to senior citizens to claim a larger deduction of Rs 50,000 on the interest income earned on deposits (saving or fixed).
+It is designed to help the senior citizens to maintain a decent lifestyle after the retirement phase, many of whom depend on their interest income for these expenses.
 The aim is to convey strong support to the senior citizens such that they are able to maintain a decent economic status after retirement and thereby, support a cheerful existence and healthy livelihood.
 The senior citizens are also in the risk of mental and physical illnesses which make it more necessary to save their money for such unpredictable medical expenses.
 Section 80TTB has certain limits and eligibility criteria which should be followed in order to gain the benefits from the same.

-The amount deducted should be the amount specified from the gross total income and it should be upto Rs 50,000.
-Among the specified income, any of the following sources of income are counted in their aggregate -
+The amount deducted should be the amount specified below from the gross total income and it should be upto Rs 50,000. specified income is any of the following sources of income in aggregate -

 One must note that the interest earned on savings accounts and fixed or recurring deposits held with the above three entities will be considered for the purpose deduction.
-Moreover, there are also interests earned on other types of offices.
+Moreover, there are also other interests earned with other types of offices.
 These include titles like Senior Citizen Savings Scheme accounts, post office time deposits, five-year recurring deposits and Post Office Monthly Income Schemes.
+These will also be eligible for deduction.
 Thereby, one may conclude that Section 80TTB specifically mentions only the sources of interest income which are perfectly eligible for deduction.
 However, interests received from any other schemes and sources like interest from a company FD won’t be eligible for the said deduction.
 Also, interest earned on bonds and debentures will be disqualified for the deduction under this Section.

 The interest incomes are usually added to the gross total income of the individual and taxed at the rates specified for the person.